+In a country recovering from a brutal and divisive civil war, a young boy, Jamie, is knocked off his bike and dies in a city street.
+His father agrees to allow one of Jamie's lungs to be removed and flown over the border for a transplant.
 As the night unfolds and the plane travels across the war-ravaged country, we see the drama from three different perspectives: The father, grieving for the son he perhaps never knew well enough; the lung's recipient, an old man fighting for breath; and in the turbulent sky between them, the young pilot who is closest to Jamie – or at least to his breath, his spirit, his voice.

 A bleakly powerful ending with a moving, finely contrived element of hopeTLS

-“Beautifully spare, poetic prose...haunting bookMetro
+Beautifully spare, poetic prose...haunting bookMetro

-“A thoughtful reminder of the wounds of conflict, and the depths of its scars... a clever, innovative, unusual book which is both timeless and timelyScotsman
+A thoughtful reminder of the wounds of conflict, and the depths of its scars... a clever, innovative, unusual book which is both timeless and timelyScotsman

 A well-paced narrative with carefully crafted twists...intensely visual descriptions...
 Inventive in its form and often profound in its poetry, Symmonds Roberts' gripping story is a meditation on the difficulty of forgiveness in wartimeSunday Telegraph

-“Symmons Roberts is already a poet of note, and this...is discernibly a poet's book.
+Symmons Roberts is already a poet of note, and this...is discernibly a poet's book.
 Short and introspective, it stays in the mind and echoesThe Times

-“Magically spun out.
+Magically spun out.
 An entrancing yet disturbing bookSunday Express

-“An absorbing fable of the here-and-nowIndependent
+An absorbing fable of the here-and-nowIndependent